qxy735/mobile/README.md

 # mobile
-This is Mobile Application For PHP
+This is Mobile Application For PHP And Jsp

 This is